-Ask yourself these 4 helpful questions and you’ll find it easy to know what to keep and what to toss when you’re decluttering your home!
+Wondering how to decide what to keep when decluttering?
+These 4 helpful decluttering questions will make it easy for you to know what to keep and what to toss when clearing the clutter from your home!

 If you all are like me, you are constantly working at figuring out how to be more efficient and organized in your homes.
-That’s why I’m excited to have my blogging friend Angela share some of her wisdom about decluttering with us.
-Angela’s easy approach to decluttering always makes it feel so doable and easy, and when I read her posts, I want to go get rid of more things immediately!
-Decluttering your home is such a freeing thing and I found these tips from Angela, as well as her story about what got her started on her decluttering journey, super helpful and I know you will too!
+That’s why I’m excited to have my blogging friend, Angela, share some of her wisdom about decluttering with us.
+Angela’s easy approach to clearing the clutter from your home always makes it feel so doable and easy.
+When I read her blog posts, I want to go get rid of more things immediately!
+Decluttering your home is such a freeing thing .
+And I found these tips from Angela, as well as her story about what got her started on her decluttering journey, super helpful.
+I know you will too!

 Hey, Thrifty Frugal Mamas!
 I’m Angela from Setting My Intention and I’m excited to share four helpful questions to ask yourself when decluttering your home.
 These are questions that I’ve asked myself repeatedly (too many times to count) since I’ve been decluttering my home with focus for the past two years.